...eye solution

 "Please.
 Anyone with children knows that you must reserve your hyperbole.
 Hold something back for heaven sakes!
 That's why my best threats start at one and count to ten.
 Heaven help the child that doesn't move by five or six.
 Even a teen knows that to get to eight is life threatening--because by then, Mom has to get up and enforce--and you'd better duck if you make Momma move."

-And there I go.
-Off on another rant.
-Hey, it's therapy!
+And there I go off.
+Off on another writing rant.

 Flight of the Bumbled III